GWesley/auto_localize/README.md

-# translate
+# Purpose
-Auto translate `Localizable.strings` for multiple languages in Xcode using Google Translate or DeepL.
+Auto translate `Localizable.strings` for multiple languages in Xcode using `Google Translate`、`DeepL` or `OpenAI`.
 Supports optionally translating missing translations only, given an existing target translation.

 # Usage
 1. put your origin `Localizable.strings` file in folder